Innate resistance to HIV: Cytotoxic T-lymphocytes

 Cytotoxic T-lymphocytes (CTLs) provide a protective reaction against HIV when consistent exposure to the virus is present.
 The Nairobi sex workers were found to have these CTLs within genital mucus, preventing the spread of HIV within heterosexual transmission.
 While creating a protective seal, CTLs become ineffective when lapses in HIV exposure occur, which leads to the possibility of CTLs only being an indicator of other genetic resistances towards HIV, such as immunoglobulin A responses within vaginal fluids.

-African nonhuman primates
+African non-human primates

 Chimpanzees in African countries have been found to develop AIDS at a slower rate than humans.
 This resistance is not due to the primate's ability to control the virus in a manner that is substantially more effective than humans, but rather because of the lack of tissues created within the body that typically progress HIV to AIDS.
 The chimpanzees also lack CD4 T cells and immune activation that is required for the spread of HIV.